yacinecheikh/disk-replicator/README.md

 ## Status

 Very WIP, don't expect *anything* to work correctly.
+Currently supported:
-Currently, this tool can reproduce MBR partition tables and ext4 partitions.
+* MBR and GPT partition tables
-And the result won't even boot, which makes it useless for its main use case.
+* ext4 and swap partitions

+I haven't found a way to make the cloned disk bootable (I just know it can be done because i succeeded once by pure coincidence)

 ## Motivations